Skip to main content

 Dr. Tillie-Louise Hackett, PhD, ATSF, is a Tier I Canada Research Chair in Asthma and COPD Lung Pathobiology & Therapeutics, and Professor and Vice-Chair of Research in the Department of Anesthesiology, Pharmacology & Therapeutics at the University of British Columbia.

-Dr. Hackett has served as the primary supervisor for 3 MSc and 8 PhD students, 5 postdoctoral fellows, 4 co-op students, 9 summer students, 3 clinical fellows, and 4 BSc Honours students who have collectively won over 65 fellowships, travel awards, and best presentation awards.
-Since 2017, she has been recognized annually for Excellence in Student Teaching by the Dean of the Faculty of Sciences.
+Dr. Hackett has served as the primary supervisor for a broad range of trainees, including six MSc and ten PhD students, eight postdoctoral fellows, six co-op students, 17 summer students, three clinical fellows, and five BSc Honours students.
+Her trainees have collectively won over 150 awards, including fellowships, travel awards, and best presentation awards.

 Education & Training